system-zero/system-zero/src/data/semantics/Language.md

   # and accessible only from the nested blocks.

   # Blocks are considered also the loops and conditional statements and expressions.

-  # You can associate a function with a symbol and use it with the same way
-  # you use a function.

-  var funname = func println ("howl")
-  # [Note: that this is under consideration as in practice it never being used
-     even once, plus there some posibilities if this was dissallowed, so do not has to be used (so for now it is just at demonstration fancy level)]

   # A Function can be redefined, unless it is attributed with the const
   # keyword.